If you suspect that your account or site has been hacked, then this article should answer all or most of your questions.

 Weak user/administrator passwords.
 It is always recommended to use secure and strong passwords, especially the ones to your hosting account and to your CMS admin dashboard.
 You can create a strong password with the help of 1Password or any other similar service

 Infected local computer - some computer viruses are known to steal your sensitive login information (FTP accounts, access to CMS) and after that add malicious code to your web files.
-It is highly recommended scanning your local computer files with antivirus software regularly, that will ensure that your computer and hosting files are safe 😊
+It is highly recommended to scan your local computer files with antivirus software regularly, which will ensure that your computer and hosting files are safe 😊

 If you wish to know more about securing your WordPress website, for example, you can check this guide here.

 What to do if a profile or site is hacked?

 If you see changes made to the hosting account that were not made by you, there are a few things to look for:

 Have you provided access to your hosting account to other people?

 Maybe you have a developer that is currently managing your website?
 If that’s the case, it’s a good idea to ask them for any changes.

 Please note to never provide your login and password to anyone, if you wish for a developer to manage your website you can use our Access Manager, which was created for this exact reason